Factor copula models for non-Gaussian longitudinal data: Applications

-In this section, we attempt to analyze the data sets described in Section \ref{sec2}.
-As previously mentioned, for the PBC $910$ data set we consider $3$ response variables, with same set of covariates.
+For this data set we consider same set of covariates for each longitudinal responses.
 The fixed covariates are considered as sex ($0 =$ male, $1 =$ female), drug ($0 =$ placebo, $1 =$ D-penicillamine) and age along with the time of measurements (rescaled into years).
 For the two continuous responses we consider GLM for the marginals of the form -

 where observed $y_{ij}$ is the continuous response at the $j$-th time for subject $i$.
 For the serum bilirubin marker, we consider Gamma marginals with $\log$-link and for the serum albumin marker we consider normal marginals with identity link, based on the graphical diagnostics.
 For the hepatom marker, we consider the latent variable model as